tcbressoud/cs395-f20/resources/talk_subject_resources.md

 - We Use Math [website](http://weusemath.org/).
 Section on "Math Tidbits" may have some topics appropriate for a short talk.

-- I am currently soliciting pointers from our mathematics professors; Dr. Wolff used a number of statistics and modeling textbooks the last time she taught 395 that might be interesting.
+- Dr. Wolff Suggestion
+    - **Applied Linear Algebra** by Olver and Shakiban: https://link.springer.com/book/10.1007/978-3-319-91041-3
+    - she says it is downloadable for free on eduroam

 - Possible Talk on specific proof
     - Rolle's Theorem